 The Handbook states that the Molalla drove some former inhabitants out of the valley of Molalla Creek to occupy their land, but when first known to the whites they occupied only the mountainous areas between Mount Hood and Mount Scott, and the west slopes of the Mountains.
 Hale, in 1841, mapped Molalla only in the high mountain slopes from Mount Hood to the Klamath Country.
 This is essentially the area assigned them by Powell, who had a number of early sources at his disposal.
 Boas has extended their territory west to Oregon City, but his map represents the distribution before 1800, and considerable westward movement had occurred before that date.
 Moreover had they occupied any of the lower Willamette Valley in 1805 we should expect some mention of the fact by Lewis and Clark, who obtained data concerning this region from native inhabitants along the Columbia.
 Accordingly it seems probable that their early habitat did not include more than the eastern mountain slopes prior to 1750, and that their chief occupation of the Willamette Valley area occurred only after that date…. accordingly it has been concluded that prior to 1750 the Molalla occupied the greater part of the Deschutes River region and the eastern mountain slopes.
 (Berreman, J. , Tribal Distribution, 1937, 45-46)

-The ceded lands of the Molalla in two treaties establishes a legal claim for the Grand Ronde tribe to these sections of Oregon.
+The ceded lands of the Molalla in two treaties establish a legal claim for the Grand Ronde tribe to these sections of Oregon.
 These legal claims arranged by the federal Indian agents were intended to blanket the full extent of Oregon.
 The federal government did not want to leave any land not paid for and thus spawn land claims by tribes later.
-Many of the treaty description of ceded lands were based on making sure that the land payments were fully paid to some tribe.
+Many of the treaty descriptions of ceded lands were based on making sure that the land payments were fully paid to some tribe.
 Therefore, areas of overlapping cultural claims, many that are now called “Usual and accustomed places” went unidentified and un-nuanced in treaties because this would have been too complicated.
 As well, under American land laws there were no claims for large areas with numerous owners, this would have been a nightmare for the land office, there always had to be a single owner.
 The Indian agents were instructed to get not more than 10 cents an acre for payments to the tribes for their ceded lands.
 The Molalla did not even get even this much for their lands, the Willamette Valley sold for .024 cents an acre (about 2.4 cents an acre), while the southern Molalla received .0037 cents an acre (3 hundreds of the cents an acre.
 It has yet proven that the Northern Molalla received any extra payments, like the $46,000 that was promised by Palmer, outside of the treaty, to get them to remove (see Molalla Oral histories).
 Palmer was fired before he could make good on these promises made in the last year.

 The Molalla however did not live within the high Cascades above 2000 feet in elevation.
 That area of the high Cascades had no tribes living in villages for more than a few weeks for limited resource encampments.
 Instead, they lived in permanent villages in the foothills on the periphery of the Willamette and Umpqua valleys.
 The Cascades were a huge resource base for the Molalla and had Indian trails, trade routes to reach other tribes.
 In the Cascades could be found large amounts of berries, especially huckleberries, and good hunting for elk.
 There are some good forest clearings along forest trails, at 4000 feet in many locations, which have combinations of resources, elk, berries, roots, and weaving materials that would have attracted the Molalla in the summer months.
 Likely bands or families at a time would go out on the seasonal circuits to known established resource locations for their activities.

-But there was no annual living villages of the Molalla in the Cascades.
+But there were no annual living villages of the Molalla in the Cascades.
 In fact, there are few such towns today due to the overwhelming ferocity of the harsh winter months where any people without modern heating and housing would be hard-pressed to survive the cold temperatures and deep snows.
 Instead, the Molalla occupied winter villages in the periphery of the valleys.
 The Crooked Finger band, named for Chief Crooked Finger, normally wintered at Mt.
 Angel, likely because even the Crooked finger prairie, a few hundred feet higher than the valley floor, was too cold in the winter months.

 Regardless, the historic association of the Molalla of living annually throughout the Cascades still exists in ethnographic, historical, and linguistic maps.
 The maps give this impression because the authorities do not address the nuances of the Molalla lifeways.
 The nuances of tribal lifeways in the whole region surrounding the Cascades suggests that all tribes used the range as their common “supermarket”.
 There would not have been firm land claims ethnographically, as no one would be able to defend their territory in the Cascades.
 The area is too rugged and harsh to allow territorial defense.
-Tribes in fact would have acted more cooperatively, aiding others in getting through the Cascades, as travelers would have braved harsh conditions to bring exotic trade goods, north-south and east-west.
+Tribes, in fact, would have acted more cooperatively, aiding others in getting through the Cascades, as travelers would have braved harsh conditions to bring exotic trade goods, north-south and east-west.

 Despite this even Linguistic maps show the Molalla as occupying the whole of the Cascades.